boschresearch/Hydraulic-EoL-Testing/README.md

 # Hydraulic-EoL-Testing
 Multivariate Time Series Data usable for Time Series Segmentation and Time Series Classification.
 Each sample represents the multi-phased End-of-Line-Testing cycle of one hydraulic pump (evolution of 9 sensors).
 For confidentality reasons, the data were normalized (standard-score) and the sensor names anonymized.

-The dataset was published in the context of one of our works:
+The dataset was published in the context of one of our research articles:
 <pre>
 Gaugel, S.; Reichert, M.: PrecTime: PrecTime: A Deep Learning Architecture for Precise Time Series Segmentation in  Industrial Manufacturing Operations, 2023
 </pre>: